 HCAOG staff works closely with a number of the Native American tribal governments in the region.
 In 2013, the HCAOG Board adopted criteria for membership on the Board.
 Interested parties, including a Joint Powers Agency formed by tribes have an opportunity to obtain a seat on the HCAOG Board through adherence to the adopted criteria.
 HCAOG endeavors to enlist tribal involvement through outreach efforts by encouraging membership and participation with HCAOG committees, projects and activities, in addition to attending meetings, workshops and activities sponsored by the Tribes.
 The North Coast Tribal Transportation Commission (NCTTC) is a cooperative transportation improvement initiative comprised of federally recognized tribes in Northern California.
-The NCTTC was formed to seek federal, state, and local funding, to promote safe and efficient modes of transportation, to seek opportunities to preserve contemporary and traditional modes and routes of transportation, to raise awareness of tribal transportation issues, and to represent Humboldt County tribes' transportation issues and priority projects at federal, intertribal, tribal, state, and county levels.
+The NCTTC was formed to seek federal, state, and local funding, to promote safe and efficient modes of transportation, to raise awareness of tribal transportation issues, and to represent Humboldt County tribes' transportation issues and priority projects at federal, inter-tribal, tribal, state, and county levels.

-The HCAOG

-Board conducts

-hybrid meetings

-where the public

-can participate in

-person or via

-zoom. or watch

-televised on

-Access Humboldt.
+The HCAOG Board conducts hybrid meetings where the public can participate in person or via zoom_z- or watch televised on Access Humboldt.